 - Gum Disease Awareness Month – Nobody wants to celebrate gum disease, but you should use the month of February to really bring awareness to your patients.
 This website has some great ideas on how you and your team can participate in Gum Disease Awareness Month.

 - Toothache Day (Feb 9) – A toothache is another dental ailment nobody really wants to celebrate.
 But maybe use this day as an excuse to remind all our overdue patients they need to come in and see you.

 - Tooth Fairy Day (Feb 28) – The tooth fairy actually gets celebrated 2 times each year (Feb 28th and August 22nd).
 Have fun with this and let your team dress up as tooth fairies!

-- Dental Assistants Recognition Week (1st week of March) – The first week of March is Dental Assistants Recognition Week!
+- Dental Assistants Recognition Week (1st full week of March) – The first full week of March is Dental Assistants Recognition Week (March 5th – March 11th in 2023)!
 Make sure to celebrate all week long with gifts, lunches and fun events!

 - Dentist Day (March 6) – To wrap up Dental Assistants Recognition Week, you get to thank your Dentist for all their love and support.
 This year Dentist Day falls on a Saturday, so make sure to try to celebrate before you leave for the weekend.